whatvn/py-balancer/README.md

 py-balancer
 ===========

-A re-implement implement of rbalancer in pure python without using any framework
+A re-implement version of rbalancer in pure python without using any framework